 Q. I am having trouble registering for classes.
 What should I do?

 A. See our list of common Banweb Registration Error Messages located on our web page.
 This page lists error messages you might receive when registering for classes.
 If your error is not listed here or you continue to have trouble registering, contact the Enrollment Services Center for additional assistance.

 Q. How do I get advised?

 A. Students are assigned an advisor by the department of their major.
-If you are undeclared, please go to the EXCEL center located in the UCC.
+If you are undeclared, please go to the Center for Academic Success center located in the UCC.